-A skilled MPI programmer knows that it is possible to indicate a wildcard, instead of a source process, in point-to-point receive operations: MPI_Recv(..., 3, ...) executed at process #0 forces this process to pause until a message from process #3 is received.
+A connoisseur of MPI programming knows that it is possible to indicate a wildcard, instead of a source process, in point-to-point receive operations: MPI_Recv(..., 3, ...) executed at process #0 forces this process to pause until a message from #3 is received.
 In contrast, MPI_Recv(..., MPI_ANY_SOURCE, ...) pauses the process until a message from any source is received.
 In terms of records in a trace file, the first call and the second one are indistinguishable.
 Both generate three records for process #0:

-'''

-<0 t0 SS MPI_Recv>

-<0 t1 MR ...>

-<0 t2 SE MPI_Recv>

-'''

-The only difference could be in the second record: the first call guarantees that a message was received from process #3, while the other one may contain any (valid) process identifier.
+<0 t0 SS MPI_Recv> <0 t1 MR ...> <0 t2 SE MPI Recv> The only difference could be in the second record: the first call guarantees that reception is from process #3, while the other one may contain any (valid) process identifier.
+Note that state records do not contain any indication of the message source, so from now on we will ignore them.

 The programmer may use MPI_ANY_SOURCE just for convenience: it may happen that the sender is known beforehand, so that it is not necessary to make it explicit.
-However, its main purpose is to allow processes to wait for messages that could arrive from any source, when the origin of the next useful message cannot be known a-priori.
+However, its main purpose is to allow processes to wait for messages that could arrive from any source, in such a way that the origin of the next useful message cannot be known a-priori.
 Let us explore this issue by means of a simplistic scenario of a master-slave application implemented using three application processes.
 Process #0 is the master, and processes #1 and #2 act as slaves.
 The protocol is as follows.
 A slave, when free to perform some work, sends a job request to the master.
 Then, the master replies with a task to perform.

-A beginner in MPI programming could code the application as shown in Fig. 4, Version A. However, a more experienced programmer would use Version B of the code (Fig. 4, right).
+A beginner in MPI programmer could program the application as shown in Fig. 4, Version A. However, a more experienced programmer would use Version B of the code (Fig. 4, right).